What to know about neurodevelopment for children born with a heart condition.

 Early detection and intervention is key

-The Neonatal Follow-up Clinic at Monroe Carell includes a team of developmental specialists who can help screen and monitor development over time for babies who were born prematurely, had a low birth weight, complex medical history or ongoing medical problems.
+The Neonatal Congenital Heart Defect Neurodevelopmental Follow-up Clinic at Monroe Carell includes a team of developmental specialists who can help screen and monitor development over time for babies who were born prematurely, had a low birth weight, complex medical history or ongoing medical problems.
 Parents are also encouraged to ask their pediatrician for help in getting connected with early intervention services in their state.

-“Neurodevelopmental monitoring and surveillance beginning in infancy, as well as early involvement in developmental therapies is the best way to optimize a child’s neurodevelopmental regardless of their specific risk factors,” Wroblewski said.
+“Neurodevelopmental monitoring and surveillance beginning in infancy, as well as early involvement in developmental therapies, is the best way to optimize a child’s neurodevelopment regardless of their specific risk factors,” Wroblewski said.

 Understanding resources